Juvaris Hayes: Professional career

 On August 20, 2020, Hayes signed with Tigers Tübingen of the German ProA.
 On July 19, 2021, he signed with Itzehoe Eagles, a team that had recently been promoted to the German ProA.
 Hayes averaged 4.0 points, 4.0 rebounds and 2.6 assists per game in 12 games.
 He parted ways with the team on December 21.
 On February 8, 2022, Hayes signed with BC TSU Tbilisi of the Georgian Superliga.

+Coaching career

+Hayes retired from professional basketball was hired by Merrimack as an assistant coach on August 9, 2023.